FallenKT/MacroHUB/README.md

 Compatibility:
 1. OS: Windows: 10 or 11
-2. CPU: Optimized for low to mid-end systems
+2. CPU: Optimized for low to high-end systems
 3. Minecraft Version: Any client that supports standard key input